Understanding the process of social change

 Social change is a significant, lasting alteration in a society's culture, values, norms or behavior, especially as it relates to the goal of making the world a more equitable, stable place.
 Examples include the abolition of slavery, the industrial revolution, women's suffrage and civil rights, among others.

-Social movements arise from deep-seated tensions between those who have power and those who don't.
+Social movements and protests like those we are witnessing around the world arise from deep-seated tensions between those who have power and those who don't.
 Unlike many changes in business, social change is always contested.
 That's because it necessitates challenging the prevailing wisdom of the day to present an alternative vision for the future.
 That future might be articulated in words or manifested as a grassroots resistance to the status quo.

 Either way, social change breakthroughs don't come easily.
 They need ardent supporters who'll seek opportunities and work through obstacles far into the future.
 But first, it's important to understand the process of social change.